Battle of Zabadani (2012)

-The Battle of Zabadani took place in January through February 2012, during the Syrian Civil War.
+The Battle of Zabadani took place in January through February 2012, during the Syrian civil war.
 During the initial stages of the battle, the rebel FSA took control of the town.
-However, less than a month later, the Army retook control of Zabadani, forcing rebel fighters to withdraw towards the Lebanese border.
+However, less than a month later, the Syrian Arab Army retook control of Zabadani, forcing rebel fighters to withdraw towards the Lebanese border.

 Battle

 First phase

-The battle began when the city was stormed by the Syrian army on 7 January 2012.
+The battle began when the city was stormed by the Syrian Army on 7 January 2012.
 This operation followed large-scale anti-government protests in the city and in the wider Rif Dimashq Governorate.
 An anti-government activist group claimed that 12 civilians including three children were killed when the town was bombarded by tanks in the initial operation.

 Zabadani was once again stormed by the Syrian army on 13 January.
 However, their attack was repelled by the Free Syrian Army (FSA), which held control of large parts of the city.
 The Syrian army held its positions on the outskirts.
 Amateur video footage obtained by Reuters showed armed FSA fighters patrolling empty streets.

 On 18 January, both sides agreed to a ceasefire.
 It was also agreed that the Syrian army would leave the city and that the FSA would remove its forces from the streets.
 A senior opposition figure, Kamal al-Labwani, said "I think stiff resistance and defections among the attacking forces have forced the regime to negotiate.
 We will see if it will stick to the deal".
 He claimed that 30 loyalist soldiers and an unknown number of defected soldiers had been killed during the battle on 13 January.

 The ceasefire was temporarily broken on 30 January, when an FSA fighter was killed by Ba'athist government troops.
 However, by the end of the day, the situation at Zabadani still remained tense but calm.

 A top Iranian Revolutionary Guard official said that Hezbollah forces took part in the fighting in Zabadani in January.